fbsb/homebrew-flutter/README.md

-# Homebrew cask for flutter
+# Homebrew Cask for Flutter

-This repo provides a [Cask](https://github.com/Homebrew/homebrew-cask) for the v1.2.1 stable release of [flutter](https://flutter.io/)
+This repo provides a [Cask](https://github.com/Homebrew/homebrew-cask) for the 1.5.4-hotfix.2 stable release of [flutter](https://flutter.io/)

 First you have to tap this repository:
 ```